aktasumitt/DC_GANs_with_Wasserstein-GP/README.md

 - The generator is trained once based on the results of discriminator training.
 - The loss function used is KL-Divergence instead of BCELoss.
 - The optimizer chosen is Adam with a learning rate of 5e-5.
-- I trained 20 epochs this model
+- I trained just 5 epochs this model

 ## Results:
-- After 50 epochs, Generator loss is aproximately 0.87 and discriminator loss is 0.64.There are generated images and graph of values on tensorboard.
+- After 5 epochs,There are generated images and graph of values on tensorboard.

 ## Usage:
 - You can train the model by setting "TRAIN" to "True" in config file and your checkpoint will save in "config.CALLBACKS_PATH"